MicrosoftDocs/globalization/globalization/input/telugu-ime.md

 1. Open Settings and select **Time & language** > **Language & region**.
 1. Select **Add a language**.
 Select **Telugu** from the list and select **Next**.
 1. Consider if you need any of the **Optional language features**.
-If you want to enter Telugu text while keeping English as your Windows display language, none of them are necessary.
+If you want to enter Telugu text while keeping your current Windows display language, none of them are necessary.
 When you're happy with your choices, select **Install**.

 By default, Telugu is installed with the [Telugu INSCRIPT](../keyboards/kbdintel.md) keyboard.
 To install the Telugu Phonetic IME: